drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/02.addresses/02.countries-and-subdivisions/docs.md

 Don't forget to include this event subscriber in your custom module's `services.yml` file and rebuild caches.

 #### How do I set the default country for customers?
-*Default country* is a setting for the default *Address* widget.
-To set the default country for customers, you need to configure the *Form display* for the *Customer* profile type.
-This administration page is located at `/admin/config/people/profiles/manage/customer/form-display`.
-Click on the gear for the Address field to alter the setting:
+*Default country* is a field setting for *Address* fields.
+To set the default country for customers, you need to configure the *Address* field for the *Customer* profile type.
+This administration page is located at `/admin/config/people/profile-types/manage/customer/fields/profile.customer.address`.
+Select the default country from the list of options:

 ![Admin ui for default country](../../images/address-countries-1.png)